Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/3-Hashes-slides.md

 - Accept unbounded size input <!-- .element: class="fragment" data-fragment-index="0" -->
 - Map to a bounded output <!-- .element: class="fragment" data-fragment-index="1" -->
 - Be fast to compute <!-- .element: class="fragment" data-fragment-index="2" -->
-- Be computable strictly one-way<br />(difficult to find a pre-image for a hash) <!-- .element: class="fragment" data-fragment-index="3" -->
+- Resist pre-image attacks:<br />Given an output, it is hard to compute a pre-image <!-- .element: class="fragment" data-fragment-index="3" -->
-- Resist pre-image attacks<br />(attacker controls one input) <!-- .element: class="fragment" data-fragment-index="4" -->
-- Second pre-image resistance: Given an input and output<br />(resisting second pre-image attacks). <!-- .element: class="fragment" data-fragment-index="5" -->
+- Second pre-image resistance: <br />Given an input (and its hashed output), it is hard to compute another input with the same hash<br /><!-- .element: class="fragment" data-fragment-index="4" -->
-- Resist collisions<br />(attacker controls both inputs) <!-- .element: class="fragment" data-fragment-index="6" -->
+- Resist collisions:<br />It is hard to compute two inputs that have the same hash<!-- .element: class="fragment" data-fragment-index="5" -->

 Notes: